 We did a Christmas musical play in our church 2 years ago and I worked on some of the props.
 No point on buying something if you can make it, right?
-(I also have been making the seasonal decorations in our church using very inexpensive materials, like dead branches and gift wrap tissue papers.
-Find more craft ideas on my next posts!)
+That’s my philosophy anyway.

-Today, let me share with you how I made the Angel’s wings.
+Today, let me share with you how I made these angel’s wings.
 (I wish I have some pictures of the 2 lovely angels wearing these gorgeous wings, but I was in the play myself so I wasn’t able to carry my camera around).

 Anyway, here are the materials you will need:

 1. Old cardboard boxes

 (I used the ones we have at home.
 You can buy the cheaper ones at the dollar store.
 I can’t remember now how many I used.
 I made 2 pairs of wings.
 The number of rolls you will use depends on your brand of tissue paper.
 Some are longer than others and have more than 1-ply).